 And then she goes to the nearest Starfleet office and enlists.
 They're short of nurses.
 The recruiter seems to think she'll make a good one.
 She's told him she's a science major; she hasn't told him she nearly has her doctorate in biochem.

 A nurse sounds good.
 There will be training for that, and she can lose herself in the work.
 Training for Starfleet things, too.
 Military protocol and such, things that will take the place of everything she's had for years.

 She makes sure he's at his office and then lets herself into the apartment to pack up the few things that are really hers and to use some of the credits he's allocated for her to ship them into storage.
 She leaves the credit chip still mostly loaded, and sets it next to a note telling him exactly why she's leaving.

 She makes sure to let him know it was his good friend Leonard McCoy who told her the truth.
 She thinks she owes him that.

 And maybe it's her revenge on McCoy for telling her.

 The Enterprise is being taken over by cadets, all the soon-to-be officers pouring onto it, filling the corridors with scrambling blurs of red.

 Chapel waits for the new personnel to hit sickbay.
 As an Officer Candidate School graduate, she boarded the new ship early.
 She's enjoyed her time in space so far, worked hard and got promoted fast on her first assignment.
 Her CO suggested she apply for OCS and she made the cut first time.
 She knows it was probably the education she didn't tell the recruiter about that clinched the deal.
 That and the fact that she has no life other than the service, other than medicine.

-There is a commotion at the far end of the main room, and she hurries over to see what is going on.
+There's a commotion at the far end of the main room, and she hurries over to see what's going on.
 She's head nurse now; it's her job to maintain order.

 All sense of composure flies away as she looks at McCoy, who's supporting another cadet, one who looks very ill.
 "You," she says to him.